picocherry/picotype/README.md

 This will generate the nerd fonts and put them in the `build/generated/nerd`.

-After patching, you'll need to edit it again in the  FontForge.Output the generated to `build/picotypenerd`

-Manual patching command:
+### Manual patching command:

 ```
-fontforge --script ./patcher/font-patcher --careful --mono --complete ./picotype/picotype-regular.ttf
+fontforge --script ./patcher/font-patcher --careful --mono --complete --simple ./picotype/picotype-regular.ttf
 ```

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+the `--simple` argument preservers the lowercase convention of all pico fonts so you don't need to use fontforge again